-Cumbria will expect each community admission body and transferee admission body (together "Admission Body") to carry out an assessment of risk arising on premature termination of the provision of assets and services by the Admission Body to the satisfaction of Cumbria.
+Cumbria will expect each community admission body and transferee admission body (together "Admission Body") to carry out, at the point of admission and subsequently as required by Cumbria, an assessment of risk arising on premature termination of the provision of assets and services by the Admission Body to the satisfaction of Cumbria.
 In determining whether the assessment is satisfactory, Cumbria will take advice from its own actuary.

 Where the level of risk is, in the opinion of Cumbria, such as to require it, then Cumbria will require the Admission Body to enter into an indemnity or bond.
-In certain circumstances Cumbria may determine that the level of risk is such that it is not desirable for the Admission Body to enter into an indemnity or bond, and instead a guarantee would be acceptable.
+In certain circumstances Cumbria may determine that the level of risk is such that it is not desirable for the Admission Body to enter into an indemnity or bond, and instead a guarantee would be acceptable (where one does not already exist).
 In these circumstances, the Admission Body must secure a guarantee which is acceptable to Cumbria from either: